 When a computer at Augustana is so identified by an outside agency and a copyright violation reported to the College, action will be taken to block your computer connection to the internet.
 Though this action may appear harsh:

 - This is for your protection to reduce continued exposure.

 - The College is obligated to take action under federal law.

 - We will promptly notify you via email and/or voice mail that a complaint has been received.

 - Your connection will be restored once any inappropriate files or software are removed.

 Some file sharing is perfectly legitimate.
 Some performing artists make their recordings available over the internet without restriction.
 New services exist to pay monthly or per-song fees to download music.

-Please understand that ITS does not actively police or monitor computers or networks in search of illicit or inappropriate activities.
+Please understand that while ITS does not actively police or monitor computers or networks in search of illicit or inappropriate activities, Augustana considers violations of acceptable use principles to be serious offenses.
 We hope that all members of our community will act in a proper and responsible manner.
-However, if illegal or inappropriate activities are brought to our attention, we are obligated to investigate and act, including cooperating with legal authorities, if necessary.
+However, if illegal or inappropriate activities are brought to our attention, we are obligated to investigate and act, including disciplinary actions taken against the students and cooperating with legal authorities, if necessary.